wilskk/statify/frontend/components/Modals/Data/Transpose/README.md

 1. Select the variables to transpose
 2. Enable "Create Variable Names from First Row of Data"
 3. Click OK to process
-4. The resulting dataset will use the first row values as variable names, and that row will be excluded from the data
+4. The resulting dataset will use the first row values as column names, and that row will be excluded from the data

 ## Notes